Nancy Wheeler: Season 1

 Nancy is Mike's older sister.
-Though Dustin indicates she was once close with Mike and his friends, she has grown distant since she began seeing Steve Harrington.
+Though Dustin Henderson indicates she was once close with Mike and his friends, she has grown distant since she began seeing Steve Harrington.
 Nancy's best friend, Barb, disapproves of her relationship with Steve, believing that Nancy is changing herself to fit in with him and his friends.

-Unconcerned with Will's disappearance due to believing he must simply be lost, Nancy disobeys her curfew and convinces Barb to join her at a party at Steve's house.
+Unconcerned with Will Byers' disappearance due to believing he must simply be lost, Nancy disobeys her curfew and convinces Barb to join her at a party at Steve's house.
 As the party winds down, Nancy goes up to Steve's room and has sex with him, leaving Barb by the pool where she disappears.
 When Barb is not at school the next day, Nancy is immediately concerned and increasingly worries that something has happened to her.
 She approaches Jonathan Byers and the two begin investigating the disappearances.

-While out in the woods searching for clues, Nancy accidentally enters the alternate dimension known as The Upside-Down, from which she escapes with Jonathan's help.
+While out in the woods searching for clues, Nancy accidentally enters the alternate dimension known as the Upside Down, from which she escapes with Jonathan's help.
 Shaken by the experience, Nancy asks Jonathan to stay the night in her room.
 Steve, planning to surprise Nancy, witnesses the two of them in Nancy's room together and mistakenly believes that Nancy is cheating on him.
-While buying materials the next day to take down the monster Nancy witnessed in The Upside-Down and in photographs that Jonathan took, Steve and his friends spray graffiti calling Nancy a "slut" on the local movie theater.
+While buying materials the next day to take down the monster Nancy witnessed in the Upside Down and in photographs that Jonathan took, Steve and his friends spray graffiti calling Nancy a "slut" on the local movie theater.
 Seeing this, Nancy confronts Steve, which leads to a physical fight between Jonathan and Steve.

 Jonathan is arrested, at which point Chief Hopper and Joyce confront him and Nancy at the police station.
 After explaining their theory about the monster to the adults, Nancy helps Hopper get in touch with Mike and his friends, and later they gather at Hawkins Middle School to build a makeshift sensory deprivation tank for Eleven to use in an effort to find Will and Barb.
 When Eleven reveals that Barb has died, Nancy is both horrified and determined to kill the monster.
-While Joyce and Hopper go into The Upside-Down to retrieve Will, Nancy and Jonathan return to the Byers' home to create a distraction.
+While Joyce and Hopper go into the Upside Down to retrieve Will, Nancy and Jonathan return to the Byers' home to create a distraction.
 They cut their hands to lure the Demogorgon to the home with their blood.
 While preparing for the monster to approach, Steve arrives at the home in hopes of reconciling with Jonathan, but inadvertently witnesses the Demogorgon.
 Though Nancy and Jonathan seemingly convince a frightened Steve to leave, he re-enters the house when the Demogorgon comes back and helps them injure it.

 Once Will is brought home, Nancy reconciles with Steve and the two resume their relationship.
 They gift Jonathan with a new camera for Christmas.